Text-guided multi-property molecular optimization with a diffusion language model: Methodology

-Next, the denoising process begins with an encoded source molecule, and sequentially samples $x_{t-1}$ from $x_{t}$, gradually reconstructing the desired content.
+\textbf{Denoising}.
+This process begins with an encoded source molecule, and sequentially samples $x_{t-1}$ from $x_{t}$, gradually reconstructing the desired content.
+A pre-trained language model maps $C$ to latent embedding $\mathbf{C} \in \mathbb{R}^{d_{1} \times m}$, where $d_{1}$ represents the embedding dimension of the language model output.
 Typically, a neural network is trained to predict $x_{t-1}$ given $x_{t}$.
-To improve the accuracy of denoising $x_{t}$ towards specific word vectors, a neural network $f_{\theta}(\cdot)$ is trained to predict $x_0$ directly from $x_{t}$.
+To improve the accuracy of denoising $x_{t}$ towards specific word vectors, a neural network $f_{\theta}(\cdot)$ is trained to predict $x_0$ directly from $x_{t}$, yielding the predicted target molecule embedding $\hat{x}_{0} = f_\theta(x_t, t, \mathbf{C})$.
 Thus, the denoising transition from $x_{t}$ to $x_{t-1}$ can be expressed as: